 Once you’ve decided to move forward with your plans to build a Katahdin Cedar Log Home, the process of getting your custom log home under contract, in our calendar, and confirmed with a money deposit is next.
-We spoke with Katahdin’s Tyson Weeks, Dealer and Sales Support Specialist, who works with new customers to get their Katahdin log home production started.
-Weeks is based in Oakfield, Me., at Katahdin’s headquarters, and will often be one of the first people you’ll speak with at the company.
+We spoke with Katahdin’s Gabe Gordon, who works with new customers to get their Katahdin log home production started.

-Your first call to Katahdin will likely be directed to one of Katahdin’s in-house sales representatives, Shannon Hersey or Stefanie McNally.
+Your first call to Katahdin will likely be directed to one of Katahdin’s in-house sales team.
 The sales rep will walk you through some of the basic steps to ensure you’re pre-qualified with land, a budget, and an idea of size and square footage you’re looking for in a custom log home.
 In what can sometimes be a reality check for some folks, the in-house sales team wants to make sure that first conversation helps each customer understand the scope and cost of their specific log home dreams.

 Meet Your Dealer!

 This initial phase of the customer contact generally is conducted over the phone and through email.
 “We may do 2-3 initial estimates, often using the Katahdin Challenge to help customers understand the quality of our complete package,” Gordon explained.
 Whether it’s one or multiple quotes, once the customer has a general design and figure they feel comfortable with, they will be referred to a Katahdin dealer in their general vicinity.
 Sometimes, Katahdin dealers are also builders; in other cases, dealers work with their own local network of experienced log home contractors.
 If there is no local dealer, their dedicated Katahdin sales representative will continue with the customer to moving forward.

 Drawing the Log Home Designs